Bakong My Village

 Bakong Temple – Highlights & History

-Prasat Bakong is the first great sandstone pyramid, or mountain temple built by the ancient Khmer.
-Consecrated in the late 9th century during the reign of King Indravarman I it was the centerpiece of the ancient city of Hariharalaya that we know today as Roluos.
-Visiting Bakong Temple The site is located around 15 km … Read more
+Prasat Bakong is the first great pyramid or mountain temple constructed in sandstone to be built by the ancient Khmer.
+Consecrated in the late 9th century during the reign of King Indravarman I, it was the centrepiece of the ancient city of Hariharalaya that we know today as Roluos.
+Visiting Bakong Temple The site is … Read more

 BK1